ct6502/vscode-idl/README.md

 * Search for procedure/function definitions through symbols

+* Duplicate routine definition detection for files open in VSCode or a workspace, not for IDL's search path

 * Support for VSCode's auto-comment (Ctrl+/ or command+/)

 * Syntax highlighting and coloring